Continue reading on DataGuidance with:

 Within this new power, SERNAC has issued two interpretative circulars related with data privacy:

-- Consumer protection against the use of artificial intelligence ('AI') systems (only available in Spanish here): it sets out a series of rules for providers that use AI systems in their consumer relations, such as the provision of accurate, timely and transparent information, securing the freedom of choice, consumer safeness, prohibition of arbitrary discriminations, and protection of consumers' personal data; and
+- Consumer protection against the use of artificial intelligence (AI) systems (only available in Spanish here): it sets out a series of rules for providers that use AI systems in their consumer relations, such as the provision of accurate, timely and transparent information, securing the freedom of choice, consumer safeness, prohibition of arbitrary discriminations, and protection of consumers' personal data; and

-- Fairness criteria in adherence contracts (only available in Spanish here): it states that the clauses authorising providers to collect and process consumers' personal data, which are usually found in privacy policies and terms and conditions, should be examined based on consumer protection regulation, specifically, related with fairness of contractual provisions.
+- Fairness criteria in adherence contracts (only available in Spanish here): it states that the clauses authorizing providers to collect and process consumers' personal data, which are usually found in privacy policies and terms and conditions, should be examined based on consumer protection regulation, specifically, related with fairness of contractual provisions.

 - Legal basis: Consent, law, contract, and legitimate interest.